AI CRO

 A 30-day money-back guarantee placed prominently on the recommended (middle) tier card lifts trial-to-paid by 4-9%.
 The mechanism: it reframes the trial from "will this work" to "if it doesn't work, I get my money back."

-This pattern only works if you actually honour the guarantee with a no-questions-asked refund process — buyers cross-check guarantee enforcement on review sites like G2 and Capterra before deciding.
+This pattern only works if you actually honour the guarantee with a no-questions-asked refund process.
+Buyers cross-check guarantee enforcement on review sites like G2 and Capterra before deciding.
+Process Street places a 100% 30-day money-back guarantee, save with special discounts, and no-contracts bar directly above pricing.
+It's a textbook execution of the pattern.

 9. The 99 Rule for pricing-page testing

 Most agencies test pricing pages at 95% significance with 4-7 day run lengths.
-This explains why most pricing-page "wins" don't hold up at 90 days.
+That's why most pricing-page "wins" don't hold up at 90 days.
+The peeking problem in continuously-monitored A/B tests is well documented in the peer-reviewed literature (Johari, Pekelis, Walsh, KDD 2017), and 95%-significance early stops produce false-discovery rates that compound across a 12-test quarter.

 Quick-pick: which pattern to test first